 The instructions given on the Detailed Steps page are are very thorough, so if you are familiar with using direct links, you may wish to jump to the Database Specific Tips page.

 Phone: (262) 472-1032

 Make an Appointment with any Librarian

 Get help 24/7 with Ask a Librarian Chat*

-*UW-W librarians staff are staffing this chat service on an irregular basis during spring and summer 2020.
-You may chat with non-UW-W librarians at any time, and we will follow up if needed.
+*UW-W librarians staff are staffing this chat service at various dates and times.
+You may chat with us when we are online and non-UW-W librarians at any time.
+We will follow up if needed.